jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         light is used for their placement.</p>\n"
     - question: When is it necessary to replace an old filling?
-      answer: "<p>The answer is very simple: when there is dental sensitivity, when the material is damaged, broken or fractured, when marginal filtration and/or recurrence caries is observed or when a radiographic study shows a coronal radiolucent area that suggests a failure of cohesive type.</p>\n"
+      answer: "<p>The answer is very simple: when there is dental sensitivity, when the material is damaged, broken or fractured; when marginal filtration and/or recurrence caries is observed or when a radiographic study shows a coronal radiolucent area that suggests a failure of cohesive type.</p>\n"
     - question: What is Bruxism?